 Everyone who is interested in buying a Shared Ownership property must first be registered with the local Help to Buy Agent.
-For Wiltshire this is 'Help to Buy (South)' - www.helptobuysouth.co.uk You can apply on-line and all Shared Ownership properties and other low cost home ownership products available in the region are advertised on their web-site.
+For the South west this is 'Help to Buy (South)' - www.helptobuyagent3.org.uk You can apply on-line and all Shared Ownership properties and other low cost home ownership products available in the region are advertised on their web-site.
 They will tell you if you are eligible for a shared ownership property.